Aakash02A/Parking-Management-System/README.md

 ---

-## Known Limitations
+## Current Constraints
-- Flat pricing (no time-based billing)
+- Fixed pricing (time is not calculated)
-- Input validation is minimal
+- Basic input validation
-- Admin can remove spots even if occupied
+- Admin can remove active spots
-- Data is not persisted (clears on exit)
+- Data is stored in memory only (no database/file persistence)

 ---